roytang/blog/content/replies/2014/12/cn4ufps/index.md

 - comicbooks
 ---

-Bendis is probably just waiting for someone to call him out on this on Tumblr or Twitter...\n\nOn another note, damn Sorrentino's work on the two X-Men annuals has been great.
+Bendis is probably just waiting for someone to call him out on this on Tumblr or Twitter...

+On another note, damn Sorrentino's work on the two X-Men annuals has been great.
 I really enjoyed his Green Arrow work and I'm hoping to see a lot more Marvel work from him